Home/Resources/Buzzwords Explained: Gentle Parenting

 What is Gentle Parenting?

 During the first three years of life, when a child’s brain is growing and changing daily, how adults interact with them has a huge impact.
-While negative experiences can hinder development, positive ones help kids thrive.
+While negative experiences can hinder development, positive ones help children thrive.

 There’s been a lot of talk recently — and a lot of misconceptions — about gentle parenting in the news.
 As our National Director of HealthySteps, Rahil Briggs, PsyD, points out in her Psychology Today column, gentle parenting is not permissive parenting.
-It’s not a free-for-all, and it’s not letting kids do whatever they want.
-When done well, gentle parenting builds confidence in young kids and forges strong caregiver-child relationships.
+It’s not a free-for-all, and it’s not letting children do whatever they want.
+When done well, gentle parenting builds confidence in young children and forges strong caregiver-child relationships.

 This is what gentle parenting looks like:

 Most parents have been in a situation where their infant or toddler, likely overstimulated and tired, refuses to listen.
 There may have been warning signs the child was reaching this point, but parents are busy or stressed themselves — and are suddenly dealing with a full-blown tantrum.
 Gentle parenting does not mean allowing a child to run away in public, refuse to get in the car, throw things in a store or engage in unsafe behaviors.
-What it does mean is approaching these common negative behaviors in a gentle, even way that doesn’t fuel further distress.
+What it does mean is approaching these common challenging behaviors in a gentle, steady way that doesn’t fuel further distress.

 Young children don’t know how to manage their feelings yet.
 If caregivers can be calm when the child is not, children learn they can depend on their caregiver during even her toughest moments.